riceissa/breathing/index.md

 date: 2024-01-24
 ---

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
-USE AT YOUR OWN RISK.
+USE AT YOUR OWN RISK. (at the same time, i _am_ interested in improving this document, so if you think i am recommending something unsafe i'd like to know about it)

+I am writing basically the document I wish someone had handed to me over a decade ago when I first started to experience shortness of breath.

+# On ruling out more serious medical problems

+I think as a first step, it's a good idea to rule out any standard problems with the lungs, by e.g.\ doing a chest x-ray, pulmonary function test, etc. I will say more about what tests I got done and why.
+The breathing stuff I describe later in the document _might_ help with your breathing anyway, even if you have a problem with your lungs, but you definitely want to know if you do have problems and to get proper treatment.

+[TODO: add more details]

 # Safety